Poppy Seed Bread Rolls (Bread Machine Dough)

 Instructions

-• Second Peek (15–18 Minutes In): The dough should stick to the sides, then pull away cleanly.
+Check again at 15–18 minutes into the kneading cycle.
+The dough should stick to the sides briefly, then pull away cleanly.

-• Let the cycle finish completely.
-Dough should be soft, smooth, and doubled in size.
+Allow the cycle to finish completely.
+The dough should be smooth and doubled in size.

 Notes